bdeployteam/bdeploy/doc/retypeuser/experts/cli.md

 Command | Description
 ---     | ---
 `remote-central` | Manage remote configuration related to _managed_ servers on a _central_ server.
 Also allows to attach _managed_ servers to a _central_ server.
+`remote-config-files` | Remotely manage configuration files for a given instance.
 `remote-data-files` | Remotely manage data files for a given instance.
 `remote-deployment` | Manage **Instance** deployment (_install_, _activate_, _uninstall_, _updateTo_ (product version)) on a remote **BDeploy** server.<br/><br/>:information_source:**NOTE** The `--updateTo` command will only work if the new product version can be updated to without manual changes.
 If for example a mandatory parameter is added, or a configured application is removed from the product, the update will fail.
 `remote-group` | Manage **Instance Groups** on a remote **BDeploy** server.